2014 May Day protests: France

 According to authorities, nearly 100,000 people attended the Labor Day rallies in France, with the biggest rallies in Paris and other major cities such as Bordeaux and Toulouse.
 The demonstrations targeted the savings plan of 50 billion euros announced by Prime Minister Manuel Valls.

 Greece

 Nearly 20,000 Greeks marked May Day by demonstrating against government reforms which they say have hurt workers through layoffs and wage cuts.

 Italy

-In Italy's Turin, scuffles broke out between police and hundreds of protesters.
-Activists lobbed smoke bombs at police, who charged demonstrators in the northern industrial city, which has been badly hit by a painful two-year recession.
+In Turin, scuffles broke out between police and hundreds of protesters.
+Activists lobbed smoke bombs at police, who charged demonstrators in the northern industrial city, which has been badly hit by a two-year recession.
 It was less violent in Rome, where 300,000 people packed into a huge, free May Day concert organized by trade unions.
-Thousands of people also took part in a peaceful demonstration called by the main trade unions in Pordenone, near Venice, where the closure of a nearby washing machine plant owned by Sweden's Electrolux has put 1,300 jobs at risk.
+Thousands of people also took part in a peaceful demonstration called by the main trade unions in Pordenone near Venice, where the closure of a nearby washing machine plant owned by Sweden's Electrolux has put 1,300 jobs at risk.